PART A: INTRODUCTION

 The Firm is committed to on-going review and development of all three lines of defence in line with its businesses scale and risk profile.

 The Firm’s Board meets at least four times a year.
-The Board is comprised of members and non-executive directors, with at least one independent non-executive director.
+The Board is comprised of executive and non-executive directors, with at least one independent non-executive director.

 The Firm has developed systems and controls to mitigate certain risks.
 This ensures those risks remain within the appetite of its risk program, as defined by the Finance team and approved by the Firm’s Board.